rayhanul/Fuzzing_afl/readme.md

 - Transfer dvcp.c file to the example folder using command `scp dvcp.c rayhan@137.99.252.45:/opt/afl/example` (This is a another terminal other than the terminal that is connected to VM.
 You can work on the same terminal through screening terminal, but for simplicity, open a new terminal at the folder that contains dvcp.c file).

+- Run command `ls` to view dvcp.c in the VM.

 - Crete another folder for the input as `mkdir input_example`.

 - Transfer the content of input folder from Git repo to the `/opt/afl/input_example` using command: `scp image.img rayhan@137.99.252.45:/opt/afl/example/input_example`

 # Fuzzing any c program using AFL: